Andrei-Mardale/processPlanifier/README.md

 #Context
 Each process has a given priority and they are kept in a priority queue.
 At any time an event may occur and some processes may depend on this event.
 In this case they are removed from the queue and added to a stack associated with this event.
 When the event finishes, the stack is emptied and the processes are added back to the queue.

-The stack and queue are implemented using single linked lists.
+The stack and queue are implemented using singly linked lists.

 As a constraint, the number of possible events is given at the beginning of the program.